-- o P:I:D has better persistence property since it separates routing labels from content names, while in [10], a content ID includes both routing labels and identifier.
-When the routing label of a content object is changed, e.g., the host service is changed, or a new host service is added, the content ID has to be changed, which destroys the name persistency. - o P:I:D has stronger security binding of name and content via principal field.
+- o PID has better persistence property since it separates routing labels from content names, while in [10], a content ID includes both routing labels and identifier.
+When the routing label of a content object is changed, e.g., the host service is changed, or a new host service is added, the content ID has to be changed, which breaks the name persistency. - o PID has stronger security binding of names and content objectgs via principal field.

 Note: We focus on the logical semantics of fields in a naming in this document.
-In implementation, variant formats of P:I:D can be options.
+In implementation, variant formats of PID can be options.
 For example, I:D can be in a single component, which acts as a resolvable identifier.